Jesus closed the door, then turned to me, shaking his head.

 We were in a hallway or large foyer, with faded floral wallpaper, a few small tables, a couple of umbrella stands, a few hat racks and coat stands.
 But no umbrellas, no hats, no coats.

-We came out into a large Victorian living room, floored with a dull parquet, worn Persian rugs laid here and there, lots of brocaded armchairs and several sofas liberally dressed with antimacassars and multicolored pillows, tasselled electric table lamps, a large electric chandelier overhead, and a grandfather clock, stopped.
+We came out into a large Victorian living room, floored with a dull parquet, worn Persian rugs (or Persian-style, what did I know?), lots of brocaded armchairs and sofas dressed with antimacassars and multicolored pillows, tasseled table lamps, a large chandelier overhead, and a grandfather clock, stopped.

 None of the lights were on, but a rippled soft light came through tall stained-glass windows.